-At least two killed in Israeli attack on Palestinian camp in Lebanon
+Israeli attacks across Lebanon kill at least eight people

 - list 3 of 3Lebanon sets four months for second phase of Hezbollah disarmament

+Israel’s army said it hit “Hezbollah command centres” in the Baalbek area.
+A Hezbollah source told news agency AFP that a military leader from the armed group was among the dead.

+Earlier that day, Lebanon’s Ministry of Public Health said at least two people were killed in an Israeli attack on Ein el-Hilweh camp, the country’s largest Palestinian refugee camp, which is located on the outskirts of the southern city of Sidon.

-Lebanon’s Ministry of Public Health said two people were killed in the attack.
-The NNA had reported earlier that the strike killed a man from the al-Khatib family and wounded several others.
+The NNA reported earlier that an “Israeli drone” had targeted the Hittin neighbourhood of the camp, saying that the strike killed a man from the al-Khatib family and wounded several others.

 The Israeli army said in a statement that its forces had “struck a Hamas command centre from which terrorists operated” in response to “repeated violations of the ceasefire understandings”.

-NNA reported that the strike caused “significant damage” to a building that had previously been used by the joint Palestinian force responsible for the camp’s security, but was now being rented by an individual to “operate a kitchen distributing food aid”.
+NNA reported that the strike on the refugee camp caused “significant damage” to a building that had previously been used by the joint Palestinian force responsible for the camp’s security, but was now being rented by an individual to “operate a kitchen distributing food aid”.

 Last November, Israel conducted a major raid on Ein el-Helweh that killed 13 people, including 11 children, according to the UN rights office.